justin-f-perez/ParallelSort/discussion/untitled.md

     GOTO LOOP
 ```

 Although this merging algorithm uses multiple memory mapped byte buffers as input, the algorithm is only run on the main thread.
 Allocating threads to the chunk sorting tasks is handled by a FixedThreadPool, each sorting a mutually exclusive region of the input file into a mutually exclusive region of the scratch file, and only after joining these threads is merging performed.
+Finally, even though I don't think it's necessary, I had each ChunkSorter add a lock on the FileChannels for input and scratch space while it's doing sorting, and had the main thread lock the scratch and output FileChannels during merging.

 ## Evaluation